CoderDojoSV/More-Python-Projects/Day-1/README.md

 We've included a couple sound files for you to use, which you can download by clicking on them, right-clicking "Raw", and choosing "Save link as...".
 Put them in the same folder as your program.

-### Challenge 2: Pong With (Your Own) Sounds
+### Challenge 2: Pong With Your Own Sounds

 The sounds we gave you were boring.
-Make your own using a program like Audacity, or download them from a website like [Freesound](https://www.freesound.org/)!
+Record your own (with Audacity or another program) or download them from a website like [Freesound](https://www.freesound.org/)!

 ## Music!